Your membership has expired

 Use CR for Smart Buys and up-to-the-minute deals.
 Consult our ratings for help finding products with a nice price and admirable performance.
 Apple and Samsung both sell well-made, budget-friendly phones, for example.
 (See the iPhone 16e and the Galaxy A25 5G.)
 They’re much less expensive than flagship models but still do almost everything you want a modern smartphone to do.

 Consumer Reports also has a devoted team of deal seekers who continually round up the best bargains on highly rated products.
-They’re searching for the best Early Black Friday Deals right now.
+They’re searching for the best Black Friday Deals right now.
 You can find their picks at the CR Deals hub.

 Chris Raymond